 Phew!
 There you have it – all you need to quickly create a quiz contest using Riddle’s quiz maker.

 We’ve been working to help brands and publishers like the BBC and Manchester City FC for years now.
-If you have any questions about quizzes and contests, we’re here to help – just drop us a line at firstname.lastname@example.org or via support chat on Riddle.
+If you have any questions about quizzes and contests, we’re here to help – just drop us a line at firstname.lastname@example.org/blog or via support chat on Riddle.